TigrinyaNLP/TigrinyaNLP.github.io/docs/about.md

 - Ermias Zerazion
 - Simon Mebrahtu
 - Semere Habte
-- Kibreab B
+- Kibreab Yohannes
 - Yosias Kiflu
 - Dr. Tadesse Zemicheal

 ## Join
-- Are you a programmer, computer savvy, NLP researcher/student, linguists... and you want to work in advancing Tigrinya technologically?
+- Are you a programmer, computer savvy, NLP researcher/student or linguists... and you want to work in advancing Tigrinya technologically?
-Reach out
+Reach out.
+Start with an email to biniamg@gmail.com.